A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks: Transferability Evaluation of Attacks

 In the preceding section, we assessed the effectiveness of the source attack, in which the adversarial examples are obtained with available models and known ground-truth bounding boxes.
-Since there may be no direct access to the target detectors, we also study the potential vulnerability of detectors under black-box attacks.
-Except for the source attack assessed, we further study the effectiveness of attacks in three settings in this section: \begin{itemize} \item[$\bullet$] Cross-model attack: We obtain the adversarial examples learned from another model to fool the target detectors. \item[$\bullet$] Cross-domain attack: The adversarial examples are generated based on detectors that are optimized on another domain, which are used to fool the detectors trained on the target domains. \item[$\bullet$] Cross-task attack: We use the adversarial examples generated on 3D semantic segmentation tasks to attack the detectors. \end{itemize} The source attack belongs to white-box attacks while the cross-model, cross-domain, and cross-task attacks belong to black-box setting, since the structure and parameters of the targeted 3D detectors are not necessarily available in those attacks.
+As direct access to the target detectors might not always be available, we also explore the potential vulnerability of detectors under black-box attacks.
+Except for the source attack assessed, we further study the effectiveness of attacks in three settings in this section: \begin{itemize} \item[$\bullet$] \textit{Cross-model Attack}: We obtain the adversarial examples learned from another model to fool the target detectors. \item[$\bullet$] \textit{Cross-domain Attack}: The adversarial examples are generated based on detectors that are optimized on another domain, which are used to fool the detectors trained on the target domains. \item[$\bullet$] \textit{Cross-task Attack}: We use the adversarial examples generated on 3D semantic segmentation tasks to attack the detectors. \end{itemize} The source attack is categorized as a white-box attack, while the cross-model, cross-domain, and cross-task attacks belong to the black-box setting, since the structure and parameters of the targeted 3D detectors are not necessarily available in those attacks.